ian-mn/morse/README.md

 # morse
-Morse Code Library in Go
+Morse Code Library in Go with Extensible Alpahbets and Customization

 ## Download & Use
 WIP